aldrinbaroi/kubernetes-setup/README.md

       Notes:
         1) Values for KMASTER_NODE & KSLAVE_NODES must be in valid JSON format.
         2) Admin user will be created if the user doesn't exists.
-        3) Before running slave node setup, copy the "kslave-cluster-join-command" file from the master node.